What is Hepatitis C?

 - The first test hepatitis C blood test only tells you in you have antibodies in your blood; you need a second test to know if you have an active infection that needs treatment.

-- Protect your liver by getting immunized against hepatitis A and B.
+- Getting immunized against hepatitis A and B will protect the liver.

 How is Hepatitis C spread?

-Hepatitis C is spread through direct blood to blood contact and body fluids containing blood, of an infected person.
+Hepatitis C is spread through direct blood to blood contact and the body fluids containing blood of a person who is infected.